 Art and Design Center (ADC) 120

-- Acquire competent knowledge and skills in various art media, concepts and methodologies.
+- Acquire advanced knowledge and skills in various art media, concepts and methodologies.

-- Produce a competent body of individual and collaborative work suitable for a master of arts degree, for the local, national and global marketplace.
+- Produce an advanced body of individual and collaborative work suitable for a master of arts degree for the local, national and global marketplace.

-- Solve visual problems at a competent level, including understanding/application of the elements of art and principles of design.
+- Solve visual problems at an advanced level, including understanding/application of the elements of art and principles of design.

-- Utilize and apply critical-thinking skills to communicate ideas for their intended audience at a competent level in visual, oral and written formats.
+- Utilize and apply critical-thinking skills to communicate ideas for their intended audience at an advanced level in visual, oral and written formats.

 - Acquire historical and contemporary knowledge of diverse cultural and aesthetic contexts, including political, visual and material culture.